Joseph Henry Sharp’s Montana

 “The artworks and objects are on loan from private collectors and museums,” said Davison Packard Koenig, executive director and curator.
 “Some are being publicly exhibited for the first time, others for the first time in many years.”
 Besides finished paintings, the exhibition includes studies, sketches, photos taken by Sharp, Native beadwork, letters, his folding painting stool and other items.

 A permanent rotating exhibition of artwork, ephemera and collections chronicling the life and work of J. H. Sharp is continually on display in the Taos studio he used from 1915-1953, now fully restored.
-The opening of Joseph Henry Sharp’s Montana, also in the 1915 studio, dovetails with a book release and scholarly lecture.

 The exhibition also celebrates the July 2019 release of The Life and Art of Joseph Henry Sharp, which “offers fresh perspectives on who Sharp was, how and where he was trained as a painter, why he selected the nation’s western Native population as a primary subject, what impact his imagery had on audiences across the continent, and how his production as a painter of what he referred to as the ‘real Americans’ differed from that of his contemporary peers.”

-The volume, edited by Peter Hassrick, was published by Whitney Western Art Museum at the Buffalo Bill Center of the West in association with The Lunder Research Center at the Couse-Sharp Historic Site.
+The volume, edited by the late Peter Hassrick, was published by Whitney Western Art Museum at the Buffalo Bill Center of the West in association with The Lunder Research Center at the Couse-Sharp Historic Site.
 It boasts essays by Hassrick, Marie Watkins, Sarah Boeme, and Kelin Michael.
 In addition, the Buffalo Bill Center has produced an online catalogue of some 700 examples of the artist’s paintings held in public collections.